-ECONOMICSCourse #2331, 2332 1st or 2nd semester Credit: 0.5
+ECONOMICS Course #2331, 2332

-Should the government raise the minimum wage?
+1st or 2nd semester Credit: 0.5 Should the government raise the minimum wage?
 Is globalization & free trade good for America?
 How can I retire a millionaire?
 Learn the answers to these questions and more through this highly interactive class.
 In economics you'll read articles & watch videos that help you discuss & debate critical issues in microeconomics, macroeconomics and personal finance.
 You will demonstrate your learning through projects, presentations, writing blog/discussion posts and quizzes.
 The course meets your consumer economics requirement while helping you think more critically about the world and how you can change it.
 NCAA approved course.

-Prerequisite: None.
-Open to grades 11 and 12.
 Note: Students may not take Economics, Advanced Placement Microeconomics or Advanced Placement Macroeconomics concurrently.
 Fulfills the Consumer Education requirement.